MrAliSalehi/AddCounter/README.md

 # Add Counter Telegram Bot

-This bot will simply Count Every one's Add.
+This bot will simply Count Every one's Add In Groups.